krancour/brignext/PROPOSAL.md

 The synchronous interface will effect immediate changes to the substrate wherever those changes can be applied in real-time and with minimal resource utilization.
-For instance, event creation or cancelation may occur in real-time, while _event-handling_ may be deferred to the asynchronous agent.
+For instance, event creation or cancelation may occur in real-time.
+Event execution will be deferred to the asynchronous agent.

 To bridge the gap between the synchronous and asynchronous components of this subsystem, a message bus capable of ensuring reliable transmission of messages